You wouldn’t really think you could make the wrong choice.

-By the time I visited again, a few years later, I’d had time to consider why – really why – I hadn’t climbed.
+By the time I visited again, a few years later, I’d had time to consider why – really why – I didn’t’ feel like climbing Uluru.

-After all, it’s not illegal, or even prohibited by the owners.
+After all, it wasn’t illegal, and at the time wasn’t even prohibited by the owners.
 And, as it happens, I’m not remotely religious or spiritual.
 The Aboriginal creation stories have no meaning for me and, generally speaking, I like climbing things for the view.

-For me, what it comes down to is this – the people who traditionally own the land would prefer you not to climb, and they ask you nicely.
+For me, what it came down to was this – the people who traditionally own the land preferred you not to climb, and they asked nicely.

-It seems only polite to listen to them.
-Especially as they list about 20 other things you are invited to do, including that magical base walk which makes it easily into my ‘Top 10 Travel Experiences of All Time’.
-I didn’t fall off or get injured or die, which understandably would have upset my hosts – and these things happen often at Uluru – and I still came back with memories and photographs that will last a lifetime.
+At the time, it seemed only polite to listen to them.
+Especially as there are about twenty other things you can do, including that magical dawn walk around the base of Uluru which makes it easily into my ‘Top 10 Travel Experiences of All Time’.
+I didn’t offend anyone, use the rock as a toilet, or get injured or die of heatstroke – and these things have happened often at Uluru over the decades.
+I didn’t contribute to the swathe of discoloured and damaged rock on the climbing route that will scar the rock for generations.
+I didn’t say, to people I don’t know, that your beliefs don’t matter.
+And yet I still came back with memories and photographs that will last a lifetime.

-They asked nicely.
-That’s why I didn’t climb.
+They asked politely.
+That’s mainly why I didn’t climb.